JuniperKernel/JuniperKernel/CODE_OF_CONDUCT.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

+* ABOVE ALL: Do not button push!
+You may be frustrated by code.
+You maybe frustrated by people.
+Do not give into this frustration!
+Please be respectful and curteous to your fellow developers, contributors, users, and everyone else in the community.

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances